 CARPAL TUNNEL SYNDROME

 Carpal tunnel syndrome occurs when the median nerve is compressed.
 The median nerve travels through the wrist.
 It controls feeling and sensation in the thumb, index finger, middle finger and part of the ring finger.
-Compression of this nerve can cause numbness, tingling, pain and sometimes weakness in these areas (purple shaded area in picture).
+Compression of this nerve can cause numbness, tingling, pain and sometimes weakness in these areas (green shaded area in picture).
 The pinky and remaining part of the ring finger are usually spared.
 Pain can occasionally occur in the forearm and even up into the shoulder.
 Some patients may complain of clumsiness.
 Symptoms of carpal tunnel syndrome are usually worse at night or with repetitive activity with that hand and wrist.

 Cervical radiculopathy occurs when a cervical nerve in the spine is compressed.
 The cervical nerves travel through the spine.
 There are eight cervical nerves.
 Each cervical nerve controls sensation and motor activity in different areas of the face, neck, arms, and hands.
 Compression of one of these nerves can cause radiating pain, numbness or weakness in the area that nerve controls.
 Neck pain is not always present.
 Patients often complain of electric, shooting pain down their arm(s).
 They may also feel numbness or tingling in specific parts of their arm(s) or hand(s).
 Weakness can also occur anywhere from shoulder to fingers.
 As you can see from the figure to the right, multiple cervical nerves (C6: lime green, C7: orange, and C8:brown) can all cause these symptoms in the hand when compressed.
 Cervical radiculopathy can be due to a disc herniation or degeneration of the spine.